Study of polarization of even-denominator fractional quantum Hall states in SU(4) Graphene: Abstract

 \section{Abstract}

-We have focussed to study the even-denominator fractional quantum Hall (EDFQH) states observed in monolayer graphene.
-In this letter, we have studied polarization mainly for the two EDFQH states at filling fractions $\nu = 1/2, 1/4$, which are observed in an experimental study [{ Nat.
+We have focused on studying the even-denominator fractional quantum Hall (EDFQH) states observed in monolayer graphene.
+In this article, we have studied polarization mainly for the two EDFQH states at filling fractions $\nu = 1/2, 1/4$, which are observed in an experimental study [{ Nat.
 Phys.
 14, 930 (2018)}] a few years ago.
-We have applied Chern Simon's gauge field theory to explain the possible variational wave functions for different polarized states and calculated their ground state energies using the Coulomb potential.
-We have chosen the lowest energy states using suitable combinations of flux attached with the electrons for different polarized states of those EDFQH states.
+We have applied Chern-Simon's gauge field theory to explain the possible variational wave functions for different polarized states and calculated their ground state energies using the Coulomb potential.
+We have chosen the lowest energy states using suitable combinations of attached flux quanta to the electrons for different polarized states of those EDFQH states.